akka/akka-management/docs/src/main/paradox/bootstrap.md

   Akka Management by the Bootstrap Management Extension) for known seeds to join.
 - Since no cluster exists yet, none of the contacted nodes return any seed nodes during the probing process.
     - The `stable-margin` timeout passes, and no discovery changes are observed as well.
-    - At least `akka.management.cluster.bootstrap.required-contact-point-nr` nodes have been discovered.
+    - At least `akka.management.cluster.bootstrap.contact-point-discovery.required-contact-point-nr` nodes have been discovered.
     - Communication with all discovered Contact Points have been confirmed via successful HTTP request-response.
     - The nodes all decide (autonomously) that no cluster exists, and a new one should be formed, they know all their addresses, and decide that the "lowest" sorted address is to start forming the cluster.